JesseRuttTX/Texas-Mortality-Data-and-Code/README.md

 - `scripts/` – Python scripts for data processing and figure generation
 - `data/` – Input datasets or download instructions
-- `figures/` – Plots used in the paper

 ---